LunarG/gfxreconstruct/RAYTRACING_VULKAN.md

 Device addresses can be replaced at runtime with correct values in expected calls.
 The proposal is based on mapping the captured device address to a buffer and retrieving the device address of that buffer at runtime.
 Addresses with offsets can be handled as well by searching based on known buffer addresses and sizes, then applying the same offset to found address.
-Buffers containing device addresses can be written to at any time.
-For device operations - AS build commands specifically - the address replacement is delayed until the command buffer containing such commands is queued for execution.
+Buffers containing device addresses can be written to at any time, so for device operations - AS build commands specifically - the address replacement is delayed until the command buffer containing such commands is queued for execution.

 ### Buffer sizes
 Use similar approach to rebind allocator.